luciangreen/Algorithm-Writer-with-Lists/README.md

 * grammar_logic_to_alg.pl - takes text, randomly generates details and appropriate algorithms for A (agreement), B (disagreement) and solution to B based on approximate parts of speech and the Text to Breasonings dictionary.
 * grammar_logic_to_alg_random.pl - like the previous algorithm but randomly selects up to 10 sentences from the file to process.
 * random_dependencies.pl - generates random (meaningless) algorithm specifications.
+* combophil.pl - finds combinations of lines to write philosophies about.

 Please contact Lucian Green at <a href="mailto:luciangreen@lucianacademy.com">luciangreen@lucianacademy.com</a> with questions, comments and feedback about Algorithm Writer with Lists.